Reading time: 3 minutes

 - Consider eliminating any significant non-deductible debts like credit cards and car or personal loans to reduce your financial stress level.

 - Think about the cost of investing outside the super system.
-For example, buying shares or a rental property have administration and transaction costs like stamp duty or brokerage fees.
+For example, buying shares or a rental property outside super have administration and transaction costs like stamp duty or brokerage fees, while any income or capital gains will be taxed more heavily.

 - Talk to an independent financial adviser.
 They can help you work out your financial goals and offer personalised advice about the best course of action for your particular financial situation.